raafattahar/Sign_In_Out_Tracking/README.md

 ### How to deploy the shell
 * Run GPEdit.MSC
 * go to Computer Configuration -> Windows Settings -> Scripts,
-* add startup /shutdown scripts.
+* add sign_in.bat under startup and sign_out.bat under shutdown scripts (scripts are under "src/shell")
 * Make sure to create the **_path_** that is specified inside, in the given example, you need to create a folder "sing_in_track" under "C:".